JiahaoYu1/JiahaoYu1.github.io/_portfolio/portfolio-1.md

 ---
-title: "💵Home Budget App"
+title: "Home Budget App"
-excerpt: "The Home Budget App is a user-friendly tool designed to help individuals manage and visualize their daily expenses."
+excerpt: "💵The Home Budget App is a user-friendly tool designed to help individuals manage and visualize their daily expenses."
 image: "/images/500x300.png"
 collection: portfolio
 ---